Dominant scattering mechanisms in the low/high electric field transport in cryogenic 2D confinement in Silicon (110) with high-$\kappa$ oxides: Results and Discussion

-If the device is under a different bias, the $\mathrm{N_{inv}}$ changes in the channel.
+If the device is under a different bias, the $\mathrm{n_{inv}}$ changes in the channel.
 Thus, the surface roughness scattering rate, remote Coulomb scattering rate, and ionized impurity scattering rate are influenced.
-FIGs. 2(a) and 2(b) are the results of surface roughness scattering rate, remote Coulomb scattering rate, and ionized impurity scattering rate with various $\mathrm{N_{inv}}$.
+The following calculations use the same empirical SRS and RCS parameters and the same assumed IIS concentration described above.
+Figs. \ref{Fig:fig3_ppt_to_pdf_cropped}(a) and \ref{Fig:fig3_ppt_to_pdf_cropped}(b) are the results of surface roughness scattering rate, remote Coulomb scattering rate, and ionized impurity scattering rate with various $\mathrm{n_{inv}}$.
 Regarding the surface roughness scattering rate, the scattering rate enhanced as the inversion concentration increased.
-That is, a higher $\mathrm{N_{inv}}$ usually means more electrons are induced by gate bias and attracted to the Oxide/Si interfaces, which are more easily affected by the surface roughness.
+That is, a higher $\mathrm{n_{inv}}$ usually means more electrons are induced by gate bias and attracted to the Oxide/Si interfaces, which are more easily affected by the surface roughness.
 The rate decreases as the inversion layer concentration rises for remote Coulomb scattering and ionized impurity scattering rates due to carrier screening.
-Higher $\mathrm{N_{inv}}$ represents the stronger screening effect.
-Therefore, fewer scattering events happen at a higher $\mathrm{N_{inv}}$.
-FIGs. 2(c) and 2(d) show the electron mobility with various $\mathrm{N_{inv}}$ under temperatures as the oxide is $\mathrm{SiO_2}$ or $\mathrm{HfO_2}$ (the same effective oxide thickness (EOT) is used).
-From the results, we can observe a peak mobility for $\mathrm{N_{inv}}$ near $\mathrm{10^{12}}$\,$\mathrm{cm^{-2}}$ to $\mathrm{5.0 \times 10^{12}}$\,$\mathrm{cm^{-2}}$ at different temperatures.
+Higher $\mathrm{n_{inv}}$ represents the stronger screening effect.
+Therefore, fewer scattering events happen at a higher $\mathrm{n_{inv}}$.
+Figs. \ref{Fig:fig3_ppt_to_pdf_cropped}(c) and \ref{Fig:fig3_ppt_to_pdf_cropped}(d) show the electron mobility with various $\mathrm{n_{inv}}$ under temperatures as the oxide is $\mathrm{SiO_2}$ or $\mathrm{HfO_2}$ (the same effective oxide thickness (EOT) is used).
+From the results, we can observe a peak mobility for $\mathrm{n_{inv}}$ near $\mathrm{10^{12}}$\,$\mathrm{cm^{-2}}$ to $\mathrm{5.0 \times 10^{12}}$\,$\mathrm{cm^{-2}}$ at different temperatures.
 This phenomenon results from the competition between surface roughness scattering and remote Coulomb scattering.
-The remote Coulomb scattering rate dominates at small $\mathrm{N_{inv}}$ due to weaker screening.
-The surface roughness scattering rate increases the $\mathrm{N_{inv}}$ increase due to the higher electron distribution around the surface.
+The remote Coulomb scattering rate dominates at small $\mathrm{n_{inv}}$ due to weaker screening.
+The surface roughness scattering rate increases with increasing $\mathrm{n_{inv}}$ due to the higher electron distribution around the surface.
+The corresponding individual scattering rate components are provided in the Supplementary Information (Fig.~S1).